JoelPM/BIT/README.md

 Furthermore, the page owner may wish to choose between direct page content and ITC so the selection API must support this case (as TD does today).

 ## Interest Targeted Content Rendering
-ITC must be rendered in such a way that user interests are protected.
+ITC must be rendered in such a way that Interest Group membership is kept private.
+TD proposes several mechanisms for this.

 ## Interest Targeted Content Reporting
 Page owners and ITC providers need to be able to report on ITC in an aggregated, privacy preserving way.